 Some estimates predict e-commerce sales for retail will double in the next few years, reaching $4 trillion in 2020.
 This growth isn’t restricted to retail sales.
 Organizations in virtually every industry can be found online.
 There’s every reason to expect that businesses will continue to seek more opportunities and negotiate relationships online.

-Electronic signatures integrate seamlessly into the way many organizations do business.
+Electronic signatures integrate seamlessly into the way many organizations do business, as well as multiple technology, such as CLM software.
 After using computers to draft, edit, and send versions of a contract back and forth, there’s no need to suddenly dust off the fax machine or send someone across town with a pile of papers to sign.
 Businesses can complete a contract agreement in a fast, secure format online.

 Electronic Signatures Can Enhance Security